 Notes:

-The order of the leaf entries within an AMI parameter branch is not important.
+The order of the leaf entries within an AMI parameter node is not important.

 The word Format is optional as indicated by the curly braces "{" and "}" and may be ignored by EDA tools (the examples do not show the word Format).